 - A new online resource to support advocacy for including humane education in curriculums.

 - Continued dissemination of the Model Animal Welfare Act and translation into Spanish.

-- To provide information and expertise to animal protection organizations through conferences, such as the upcoming Minding Animals Conference, taking place in Mexico City from January 17 to 24.
+- To provide information and expertise to animal protection organizations through conferences, such as the recent Minding Animals Conference, which took place in Mexico City from January 17 to 24.

 - Additions to the existing resource on Best Practice on Animal Welfare in Development.

 - Continued improvement and management of the International Directory of Animal Protection Organizations and the Animal Protection Event Calendar.